-- O Stereo Speaker Equalization controls This array of knobs provide up to 12dB boost or cut at 75Hz, 250Hz, 700Hz, 2500Hz and 12KHz.
-After initial adjustment the only time you would change the control settings are 1) if you connect different speakers into the system, 2) if (assuming the speakers aren't built-in) you move them significantly, such as from a bookshelf to floor stands, or 3) if your room acoustics change through addition or rearrangement of furniture, wall or floor coverings, large hairy dogs, etc. - 2 Channel Status LED's These dual-color LED's serve two purposes.
-First they illuminate Blue when the corresponding channel is active.
+- Stereo Speaker Equalization controls This array of knobs provide up to 12dB boost or cut at 75Hz, 250Hz, 700Hz, 2500Hz and 12KHz.
+After initial adjustment the only time you would change the control settings are 1) if you connect different speakers into the system, 2) if (assuming the speakers aren't built-in) you move them significantly, such as from a bookshelf to floor stands, or 3) if your room acoustics change through addition or rearrangement of furniture, wall or floor coverings, large hairy dogs, etc. Note: There is a clear security cover available as an option to cover these controls. - Channel Status LED's These dual-color LED's serve two purposes.
+First they illuminate Blue when the corresponding channel is active and operating properly.
 The second function of the status LED is to turn Red if something has caused that zone to go into protection. - Protection LED This LED also has two faces.
 In normal operation it glows Blue when the remote power trigger is active and the Architect is in stand-by.
 If the Protection LED turns Red, then one of the internal protection circuits have come into use.
-All the protection circuits automatically reset themselves when the problem causing the fault has been fixed. - 4 Power LED Nothing too tricky here...when you have the Master Power switch on the back panel turned on and the Architect is plugged into an active AC outlet, this little Blue light will shine forth.
+All the protection circuits automatically reset themselves when the problem causing the fault has been fixed. - Power LED Nothing too tricky here...when you have the Master Power switch on the back panel turned on and the Architect is plugged into an active AC outlet, this little Blue light will shine forth.

-A Guided Tour Of The Architect_m 900 Series
+A Guided Tour Of The Architecttm 1160 Series